maso-io/alx-zero_day/README.md

-This is an alx-zero reposotiry.
+This is an alx-zero repository.